leto/Alien-Zcash/README.md

 This allows you to tell your favorite CPAN installer to install Zcash, via your local CPAN mirror.
-This allows Perl applications to specify that they depend on an external dependency, Zash, in a standard way, the Alien::* namespace.
+This allows Perl applications to specify that they depend on an external dependency, Zcash, in a standard way, the Alien::* namespace.
 Most likely you will not use this module directly, you just want to do

     cpan Alien::Zcash